vonmillhausen/sf2000/README.md

 ### Game Boy Advance
 Emulator is gpSP v0.91 (Git commit [`261b2db`](https://github.com/libretro/gpsp/commit/261b2db)).
 Performance is fairly poor.
 On the original firmware, A and B buttons are mapped correctly, but the GBA shoulder buttons are mapped to X and Y for some reason.
 See "[Button Mappings/Key Bindings](#button-mappingskey-bindings)" section below.

+### Save States
+All of the above emulators support stave sates natively through an interface that is accessed by pressing SELECT + START simultaneously in-game.
+Four save state slots are provided per-game; the files have the extensions `.sa0`, `.sa1`, `.sa2` and `.sa3` depending on which slot they're for.
+The extension is appended to the name of the ROM file the save state is for; for example, if the ROM is called `Apotris.gba`, and the save state is for slot 2, then the save state file name will be `Apotris.GBA.sa1`.
+One weird note is that save states created for ROMs stored in the user `ROMS` folder on the device get their ROM file extension capitalised when a save state is created (as per the previous example with `Apotris`, where `.gba` became `.GBA`); this does _not_ happen with save states created in the other ROM folders.
+The capitalisation doesn't appear to matter - the SF2000 successfully loads save states with any extension capitalisation in any folder.

+The save state files themselves contain two zlib-compressed data blobs, plus associated metadata - one blob for the raw save state data created by the emulator itself, and one blob for the thumbnail used for the save state in the UI.
+The exact format is as follows

+* The first four bytes are a little-endian Uint32 storing the length of the zlib-compressed raw save state data
+* The next N bytes are the zlib-compressed raw save state data
+* The next four bytes are a little-endian Uint32 storing the width of the thumbnail image in pixels
+* The next four bytes are a little-endian Uint32 storing the height of the thumbnail image in pixels
+* The next four bytes are a little-endian Uint32 storing the length of the zlib-compressed thumbnail data
+* The next N bytes are the zlib-compressed thumbnail data (deflates to a raw RGB565 image, much like many of the other images used by the SF2000 UI)
+* The last four bytes are a little-endian Uint32 storing the offset within the file of where the thumbnail metadata starts (i.e., the offset of the first byte of width data)

+If you want to mess around with SF2000 save states, you can [do so using my SF2000 Save State Tool, which you can find here](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm).

 ---